Meditative Herbs & Enchanted Fowlk Life

 Meditative Herbal Merchandise

 Some of the articles used in making these products are clean recycled materials, such as water bottles, while others are new.
 Recycled materials are amazing, lots of love and enjoyment goes into cleaning and creating a new meaning for these products.
 Such as the herbs: After making my families herbal tea formulas I would put all the used herbs in a pile outside and every few months dig them into the dirt or my youngest son used the compost from them in his garden.
 In February 2016 I decided to re-dry some, not knowing what I wanted to do with them, and soon I visualized certain houses.
 Special thanks to Dr. Yinhai Zhu and his wife Peifeng Wu from Beijing China for mentoring me in Chinese medicine, which assisted me in creating the Chinese Herbal Houses.
 His store is called Bai-Wei which means Five-Flavors in Cleveland, Ohio, USA.
+The various houses and castles are weather resistant, but not meant for direct rain.
+They are best kept in a covered area if outdoors.

 Each creation includes its own written story, as well as an audio version, for you or to share with anyone that receives them as a gift.
 Since the late 1980's I have created items from my writings, such as, Faiery Pond that is seen towards the bottom of this page, while other expressive items are created from many of my Enchanted Fowlk Life stories.
 Nevertheless, all of them hold an enchanting moment waiting to tell its own story, maybe even my own true-life faiery tales I really lived...